dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Locked screen experience

 - **Action center notifications (mobile only)** – Lets Action Center notifications appear on the device lock screen (Windows 10 Mobile only).
-- **Locked screen picture URL (Desktop only)** - Specify the URL to a picture in PNG, JPG, or JPEG format that will be used as the Windows lock screen wallpaper.
+- **Locked screen picture URL (Desktop only)** - Specify the URL to a picture in JPEG format that will be used as the Windows lock screen wallpaper.
 Users can't change this.
 -	**User configurable screen timeout (mobile only)** – Lets users configure the amount of time
 -	**Cortana on locked screen (desktop only)** – Don’t allow the user to interact with Cortana when the device is on the lock screen (Windows 10 desktop only).
 -	**Toast notifications on locked screen** – Block alert messages from being displayed on the device lock screen.